Air Source Heat Pump Efficiency

 Outside temperature

 Air Source Heat Pumps work by maximising the difference in temperature between a refrigerant liquified gas and the outside air.
-The refrigerant gas can get as low as -35°C, so whenever the ambient air temperature is above that figure, the heat pump will be able to extract heat from the air.
+This is what makes them highly efficient.
+The refrigerant gas can reach temperatures as low as -35°C. When the outside air temperature is above that, the heat pump can pull heat from the air.

 So it’s clear why ASHPs are so suitable for the climate in most of the UK’s regions!
 The ambient air temperature rarely gets below 0°C in large parts of Britain.

-For added peace of mind, we design all our systems down to -5°C. MCS standards & requirements state that the system should be designed to -1.8°C for a UK installation – which means we go the extra mile to ensure you’re kept warm for those few occasions when the temperature does drop.
+For added peace of mind, we design all our systems down to -5°C. MCS standards say that the system should be designed to handle temperatures as low as -1.8°C in the UK.
+This means we work hard to keep you warm during those rare cold days.
 As a bonus, we also ensure your home is warmer than the requirements set out by MCS.

 You may be wondering if they’re still better than a traditional boiler given the seasonal changes in performance.
-Well, an air source heat pump’s efficiency is lower during the coldest times of year because there’s less of a temperature difference to tap into.
+An air source heat pump works less efficiently in the coldest months.
+This is because there is a smaller temperature difference to use.

 Your home’s ‘heat loss profile’